• Skip to primary navigation

 Below are step-by-step instructions on how to make Hong Kong style macaroni soup:

-1. Boil pasta: Season a medium pot filled with 7 cups (1.65 liters) water with salt.
-Bring to a boil on medium-high heat and then add pasta.
-Boil pasta according to package directions for al dente or overcook for an additional 1-2 minutes for a softer texture.
+1. Boil the pasta: Bring 7 cups (1.65 L) of salted water to a boil over medium-high heat.
+Add the pasta and cook according to package directions for al dente, or 1-2 minutes longer for a softer texture.

-Strain the cooked pasta and divide between two large serving bowls and set aside.
+1. Drain: Strain the pasta, divide between two large bowls, and set aside.

-1. Make seasoned broth: In a medium pot, add chicken stock, soy sauce, oyster sauce, chicken bouillon powder, sesame oil, and sugar.
-Stir and bring to a boil on high heat.
+1. Make the broth: In a separate pot, combine chicken stock, soy sauce, oyster sauce, chicken bouillon powder, sesame oil, and sugar.
+Stir and bring to a boil over high heat.

-1. Cook vegetables in broth: Add frozen mixed vegetables into broth and boil until vegetables float to the top, about 30-45 seconds.
-Once cooked, remove the pot from the heat and cover to keep hot.
+1. Cook the vegetables: Add the frozen mixed vegetables and boil until heated through and just floating, about 30-45 seconds.
+Remove from heat and cover to keep warm.

-1. Fry the eggs: Heat vegetable oil in a frying pan on medium heat.
-Fry the eggs sunny-side up until the whites are set and the yolks are still runny, or cooked to your preferred doneness.
-Place one egg on top of each bowl of pasta.
+1. Fry the eggs: Heat oil in a pan over medium heat.
+Fry the eggs sunny-side up until the whites are set and the yolks are still runny, or to your preference.
+Place one egg on each bowl of pasta.

-1. Assemble bowls: Top each bowl of pasta with 2-3 slices of ham, then ladle hot broth over the top and serve immediately.
+1. Assemble: Top the pasta with 2-3 slices of ham, ladle over the hot broth, and serve immediately.

 Pairing Suggestions